 Tamura: Do you provide similar support to influencers outside of YouTube creators?

 Amano: During the pandemic, the social role of YouTube creators also came under the spotlight.
-For example, HIKAKIN is very active in social causes, right?
-Could you tell us about the social role of YouTube creators who influence younger audiences?
+For example, HIKAKIN is very active in social initiatives, right?
+Could you tell us about the social role of YouTube creators who have influence over younger audiences?

 Ichikawa: Broadly speaking, there are two contexts: the creator and UUUM.
 HIKAKIN held a dialogue with the Tokyo Governor to raise awareness about the risks of COVID-19, but that activity was initiated by HIKAKIN himself.

 UUUM also consciously considers creators' social contributions.
 During the self-restraint period under the state of emergency declaration, we ran the "Stay Home" campaign.
 With the cooperation of participating creators, we shared the message to stay home and avoid going out as much as possible through videos and Twitter.
-Going forward, if our ideas align with creators, we want to contribute to society through information dissemination.
+Going forward, if our ideas align with those of creators, we want to continue contributing to society through information dissemination.

 Amano: Finally, is there a message you'd like to convey to advertising clients and agencies to foster better collaboration?

-Ichikawa: Our straightforward message is: "Let's create interesting content together."
+Ichikawa: Our core message is simply, "Let's create interesting content together."
 As mentioned in the first part, many people are very familiar with traditional talent but still unfamiliar with influencers.
 We want to focus our efforts on initiatives to resolve this issue and on disseminating the necessary information.
-On that basis, we'd be delighted to work as one team to develop content.
+On that basis, we'd be delighted to develop content as one team.

-When advertising clients, agencies, and creators each approach content creation from their own context, conflicts often arise.
-But when we understand each other's positions and have deep discussions, there comes a moment when everyone smiles.
-Content that captures that moment truly often sees view counts jump far beyond the norm.
+When advertising clients, agencies, and creators each approach content creation from their own perspectives, conflicts often arise.
+But when we understand each other's positions and engage in deep discussions, there comes a moment when everyone smiles.
+Content that captures that moment truly tends to see view counts jump far beyond the norm.

-My original reason for entering the advertising industry was the desire to create content that makes people laugh and stirs their emotions—joy, anger, sorrow, and pleasure.
+My original motivation for entering the advertising industry was simply the desire to create content that makes people laugh and stirs their emotions—joy, anger, sorrow, and delight.
 I believe the more people involved, the more enjoyable the content becomes.
 I sincerely hope we can create together.